B-Litljon/trade_algo_mk_0/README.md

         - a website/app

-            somewhere even the least technical savvy people could setup an account and get some sloa and steady income figured this would be a good way to put my web development knowledge to use as well
+            somewhere even the least technical savvy people could setup an account and get some steady income figured this would be a good way to put my web development knowledge to use as well... and help the people trade at the same time

+### BASICALLY

+    I'm going to make this a higher and higher level program as time goes on to make it so that anyone can algo trade, wether you know anything about computers or financial markets. set it and forget it